-As Basic is a static policy, its mean delay performance can be computed analytically using the Pollaczek-Khinchine mean value formula and (4).
+As Basic is static, its mean delay can be computed analytically using the Pollaczek-Khinchine formula and (4).
 The other two must be evaluated by means of simulations.
-In our test scenario, we set $\lambda_2 = \lambda_3 = 1$, and vary λ_1 .
-In this case, Basic is stable for $\lambda_1 < 7.5$.

-Fig. 9 (middle) depicts the mean delay as a function of λ_1 , and Fig. 9 (right) the relative mean delay when compared against the Greedy policy.
+We set $1/\lambda_2=1/\lambda_3=10$ sec, and vary $\lambda_1$ .
+With these, Basic is stable when $\lambda_1 < 0.75$ .
+Fig. 7 (middle) depicts the mean delay (in seconds) as a function of $\lambda_1$ , and Fig. 7 (right) the relative mean delay when compared to Greedy.
 Initially, both Greedy and FPI offer a low mean delay, as expected.
-However, as the load increases, Greedy starts to suffer from its short-sighted decisions, and eventually it falls even behind Basic.
-In contrast, FPI shows again superior performance and outperforms the other two especially when the load is high, where the mean delay with Greedy is more than two times higher than with FPI.
+As the load increases, Greedy starts to suffer from its shortsighted decisions, and eventually it falls even behind Basic.
+The fact that Basic focuses on minimizing the workload (the min operation with flexibile jobs) pays off under a heavy load.
+In contrast, FPI shows superior performance and outperforms the other two especially when the load is high: the mean delay with Greedy is more than two times longer than with FPI.